 - Think Beyond Faculty.
 Students, remember that potential mentors are all around you.
 Take that helpful librarian for coffee and pick their brain.
 That office assistant might have experience with what you’re going through.
 Advisors, what mentoring relationships have you benefited from during your career?
 Consider sharing these stories with your advisees.

 Students should be provided with the support and tools needed to develop the skills required to successfully navigate their graduate careers and to prepare them for their chosen profession.
 Faculty and staff should support career exploration and identification of relevant career resources.

-Acknowledge Insecurities.
+- Acknowledge Insecurities.
 The “what’s next after you graduate?” question can be nerve-wracking for anyone.
 Advisors, validation can go a long way: students can draw enormous comfort from hearing you acknowledge the academic job market is tough, and that you will support them as best you can.
 You might assist them with publishing, share job ads, or recruit or recommend them for conferences.
 Students, your advisor may have no experience applying to law school or finding a government job.
-Identify specific, manageable ways your advisor might help you, like attending an Office of Career Services webinar together and discuss afterward.
+Identify specific, manageable ways your advisor might help you, like attending a Mignone Center for Career Success webinar together and discuss afterward.